JacobZhu-zjc/Trek/README.md

     - Trip creation / editing page
     - Page to view all the trips for a user
     - Store user trip information in Mongo when done
-  - [ ] Users can delete trips
+  - [X] Users can delete trips
-  - [ ] Users can share trip iternaries with others, with different access levels
+  - [X] Users can share trip iternaries with others, with different access levels
-  - [ ] Users can use APIs to fetch destination information
+  - [X] Users can use APIs to fetch destination information
   - [X] Users can display trip details and routes on a map

 ### Standard
 - Users
-  - [ ] Users can set and update travel preferences in their profiles
+  - [X] Users can set and update travel preferences in their profiles
-  - [ ] Users can set and update privacy settings
+  - [X] Users can set and update privacy settings
 - Trips
   - [ ] Users can interact with a map to modify trip routes and details
-  - [ ] Users can view the start and end date of a trip based on the start and finish time of an iternary
+    - (Jul 26) We are planning to complete this standard goal during our group work session on July 28.
+The design is already prepared, which gives us confidence we have the technical ability to accomplish it by the deadline.
 - Trip Budgets
   - [ ] Users can manage trip budgets (e.g. transportation, housing. etc.)
+    - (Jul 26)
 - Trip Recommendations
   - [X] Collects and stores user data for personalized trip recommendations
   - [ ] Analyzes user data using AI to identify patterns and preferences
+    - (Jul 26) We already have a proof-of-concept for this, however the development work is not done yet.
+Since we have the design we are aiming to complete this on our work session Jul 28.
   - [ ] Generates personalized trip recommendations based on analyzed user data
+    - (Jul 26) See the point above this one
 ### Stretch
 - Trips
-  - [ ] Users can duplicate existing trip iternaries for new trips
+  - [ ] Users can duplicate existing trip itineraries for new trips
   - [ ] Users can set transportation of getting to an item of an itinerary
   - [ ] Users can see weather information of a destination
 - Trip Budgets